alyons/ffrpg3.5/docs/Fleeting Notes/Classes & Jobs with Roles.md

 - Synergist
 - Medic

 And what if Jobs had multiple Paradigms?
-Meaning that
+Meaning that we would be looking at a way to make thing interesting

 ## Classes